PyPSA/atlite/README.rst

 * Height maps
 * Soil temperature

-The following power-system relevant time series can be produced for all possible spatial distributions of assets:
+and can convert them into following power-system relevant time series

 * Wind power generation for a given turbine type
 * Solar PV power generation for a given panel type
 * Solar thermal collector heat output
 * Hydroelectric inflow (simplified)
 * Heating demand (based on the degree-day approximation)

+for any subsets of a full weather data base.

 Atlite was initially developed by the `Renewable Energy Group
 <https://fias.uni-frankfurt.de/physics/schramm/renewable-energy-system-and-network-analysis/>`_